Malay trade and creole languages: Makassar Malay

 Makassar Malay is a creole-based mixed language, which is built of Bazaar Malay lexicon, Makassarese inflections, and mixed Malay/Makassarese syntax.

-It is now widely spoken as the first language in Makassar City and its surrounding areas, especially those who were born after 1980's.
+It is now widely spoken as the first language in Makassar City and its surrounding areas, especially those who were born after the 1980s.
 It has widely spread to the entire region in southern part of Sulawesi island, including in the provinces of Sulawesi Selatan, Sulawesi Tenggara, and Sulawesi Barat as regional lingua franca or as second language due to contact or doing business with people from Makassar City.

 Makassar Malay used as a default dialect or neutral language when communicating with people from other tribes or ethnicities whom do not share the same local language to the native local speakers in those three provinces.
 It appears that Makassar Malay also used as the first language of younger generation who live in the cities or regencies' capital across those three provinces.

 Furthermore, apart from those three provinces in the southern part of Sulawesi island, Makassar Malay also used by people in some parts of Sulawesi Tengah Province, especially when communicating with people from those three provinces.
 It can also be used when communicating with people from other people from other provinces in Eastern Indonesia and in the province of East Kalimantan.

 Balinese Malay

 Balinese Malay or Loloan Malay is a dialect of Malay spoken in the island of Bali.
-It is also known as Omong Kampong ("village speak") by its speakers.
-Balinese Malay is the primary language of ethnic Malay who live in the northwestern part of the island, mainly in the districts of Melaya and Negara, Jembrana Regency.
+It is also known as Omong Kampong (lit. 'village speak') by its speakers.
+Balinese Malay is the primary language of ethnic Malay who live in the northwestern part of the island, mainly in the districts of Kecamatan Melaya and Kecamatan Negara, Jembrana Regency.
 The current language status is threatened.

+According to I Wayan Bawa (1983), Balinese Malay is spoken as the first language in western Bali by 14,422 people in Jembrana Regency.
+The speakers are found in Negara district, including the villages of West Loloan, East Loloan, Tegal Badeng Islam, Pembangunan, Cupel, and Banyubiru, as well as in Melaya district, specifically in Melaya Bawah village.